 The lower rate at which large Canadian companies are subjected to activist campaigns is likely attributable to the selection of companies available for investment in Canada.
 Large international activist funds seem to be finding their preferred targets in their home markets or in international markets other than Canada.

 The mix of companies traded on Canada's senior securities exchange, the TSX, may shed some light.
-The TSX Composite Index comprises 29 per cent of financial services firms (dominated by banking and insurance).
-Another 14.1 per cent of the TSX index comprises companies in the basic materials sector, and energy and industrial sectors represent 13.5 per cent and 11.7 per cent, respectively.
-Despite their large share of the Canadian market, financial firms are infrequently targeted by activists.8 Firms in the materials sector, particularly mining, are frequent targets, particularly when changes in the commodity cycle put companies under pressure.
+The TSX Composite Index comprises 31.6 per cent of financial services firms (dominated by banking and insurance).10 Another 13.1 per cent of the TSX index comprises companies in the energy sector, and the basic materials and industrial sectors represent 11.7 per cent and 11.4 per cent, respectively.
+Despite their large share of the Canadian market, financial firms are infrequently targeted by activists.11 Firms in the materials sector, particularly mining, are frequent targets, particularly when changes in the commodity cycle put companies under pressure.